Amy Jones (cricketer): Career

 On 18 June 2020, Jones was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
 She featured in all five matches, making a match best score of 55 in the fourth T20I.

 In June 2021, Jones was named in England's Test squad for their one-off match against India.
 In December 2021, Jones was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand where they finished runners up after losing to Australia.

 In April 2022, she was bought by the Birmingham Phoenix for the 2022 season of The Hundred.
 In June 2022, she was named the 2022 Charlotte Edwards Cup Player of the Year by the PCA, scoring 289 runs in 8 games for Central Sparks, the most across the entire competition.
 In July 2022, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 In September 2022, due to the absence of captain Heather Knight and vice captain Nat Sciver, Jones was made captain of England for their home white ball series against India.

+She was named in the England squad for the 2024 ICC Women's T20 World Cup.
+In November 2024, Jones joined The Blaze for the 2025 domestic season.
+Later that month she was named in the England squad for their tour of South Africa.

+Jones was named in the England squad for the 2025 Women's Ashes series in Australia.

+She made her maiden international century in the first of a three match ODI series against the West Indies at the County Cricket Ground, Derby, on 30 May 2025, scoring 122.
+Five days later she hit 129 off 98 balls in the second match of the series at Grace Road, Leicester, as she and Tammy Beaumont became the first opening pair - women's or men's - to score back-to-back hundreds in ODI history.

 Personal life

 Jones is in a relationship with Piepa Cleary, a seam bowler from Australia who plays for the Perth Scorchers.
 In 2021, after the relationship had been a long-distance one for some years, Cleary relocated to England and started playing for North West Thunder.
 Jones and Cleary are now both based in Loughborough, Leicestershire.
+On 23 July 2024, the couple announced their engagement.